 Hotspots generally use software to monitor the activity of patrons.
 Wireless carriers use software to monitor the activity of users.
 The type and nature of monitoring depends on the provider and terms of service.

 Many hotspots provide a disclaimer.
 Must confirm we know content is in view of others.
+It follows, someone at the business definitely can monitor.
+Software allows them to look at our screens.
+In addition, throttle our connection to slow us down.

 Accept it.
 Web surfing monitored.
 Public hotspots.
 User agreements allow it.